 As you optimize your emails to best achieve these goals, it’s important to consider who your audience is.
 If someone is receiving your emails, they’re already interested in hearing what you have to say.
 Because they’ve previously been exposed to your business and services, you must treat these email recipients differently than you would if they were new visitors to your site.
 That’s because those who are subscribed to your newsletters are further down the sales funnel than brand new site visitors.
 Therefore, your email newsletters should be much more focused and actionable than the pages on your site.
 This concept can be reflected in the tips we’re sharing below.

 1. Take Advantage of Third-Party Services

-While there’s nothing wrong with plain text emails, they just don’t compare to the bells and whistles offered through third-party email design services like MailChimp.
-An HTML based email allows you to create a visually appealing display that’s much more likely to draw the reader’s attention and entice a click through.
+While there’s nothing wrong with plain text emails, they just don’t compare to the bells and whistles offered through third-party email design services.
+An HTML based email allows you to create a visually appealing display that’s much more likely to draw the reader’s attention and entice a click-through.

 Aside from looks, third-party services can also help you track important email analytics, manage various client or subscriber lists and integrate sign-ups and form submissions.
 This makes third party services a time-saving “why not” option for busy financial advisors looking to beef up their email marketing campaigns.

 If all of this sounds great, we have something you will love.
-Lead Pilot is coming!
 Lead Pilot is an all-in-one marketing platform built specifically for financial advisors.
-Among other capabilities, Lead Pilot has tons of lead generation tools that allow you to capture, store and nurture your leads including email.
-Within Lead Pilot you have the ability to brand and personalize your email newsletters and can also schedule campaigns advance.
+Among other capabilities, Lead Pilot has AI-powered lead generation tools that allow you to capture, store and nurture your leads.
+Within Lead Pilot you have the ability to brand and personalize your email newsletters and can also schedule campaigns in advance.
 With tons of ready-made content to send to your contacts, you can still get responses without being an all-star copywriter or email marketer.